The Spiritual Centre.co.uk

 They recognise that mistletoe is more than just a decoration for festive gatherings; it embodies an enduring link to ancestral practices and natural rhythms.
 As one wanders through these rare groves during winter solstice celebrations, you can almost feel the energy shift, a blend of history woven into each branch laden with bright white berries against dark green leaves.
 Those fortunate enough to participate in rituals surrounding this remarkable plant often speak of profound experiences, visions granted under the watchful gaze of ancient oaks or moments where time seems suspended as they connect with something far greater than themselves.

-This list of ailments is not complete in its entirety; it has been limited to the most popular, with the remedies coming firstly from the tree and then vegetation dependent on the tree.
-It is worthy of note that there is more than one way to make a cup of tea, and many of the ingredients can be purchased online.
+This list of ailments is not exhaustive and has been limited to the most commonly referenced conditions.
+Remedies are drawn firstly from the oak tree itself and secondly from vegetation associated with the tree.
+It is also worth noting that there is more than one way to prepare remedies, and many ingredients may be sourced online.

 Bruce Clifton